Management of mild to moderate ulcerative colitis in children and adolescents

 - Conrad MA, Stein RE, Maxwell EC, et al. Vedolizumab Therapy in Severe Pediatric Inflammatory Bowel Disease.
 Inflamm Bowel Dis 2016; 22:2425.

-- Ledder O, Assa A, Levine A, et al. Vedolizumab in pediatric inflammatory bowel disease: a retrospective multi-center experience from the Paediatric IBD Porto group of ESPGHAN.
-J Crohns Colitis 2017.
+- Ledder O, Assa A, Levine A, et al. Vedolizumab in Paediatric Inflammatory Bowel Disease: A Retrospective Multi-Centre Experience From the Paediatric IBD Porto Group of ESPGHAN.
+J Crohns Colitis 2017; 11:1230.

 - Aloi M, Di Nardo G, Conte F, et al. Methotrexate in paediatric ulcerative colitis: a retrospective survey at a single tertiary referral centre.
 Aliment Pharmacol Ther 2010; 32:1017.